robertklee/robertklee/README.md

 ### Welcome to my GitHub!

-👋 I am an award-winning and ambitious B.Eng. in **electrical/computer engineering** passionate about:
+👋 I am an award-winning and ambitious B.Eng. in **computer engineering** passionate about:
 - **machine learning (in particular, LLMs and computer vision)**
 - **distributed systems**
 - **information retrieval & search**